shawnesquivel/shawnesquivel/README.md

 # 📖 My Story
-### Where I Came From 🌱
+## My Journey Thus Far 🌱
 I have worked for 2 years in fighting climate change at a Clean Energy startup.
 I was deeply involved in the product life cycle, from idea to tangible product.
 Part of the product design involved using Python to simulate and optimize a novel chemical reactor.
 While I was able to do use data analysis to review the results and optimize our process, I was frustrated that I didn't have the skills to contribute more to the software development in Python.

-### Why I Love Coding 👨🏽‍💻
+## Why I Love Coding 👨🏽‍💻
-Due to my lack of being able to contribute to our cheimcal model, I started to learn how to code in my evenings after work.
+Due to my lack of being able to contribute to our chemical model, I started to learn how to code in my evenings after work.
 The same passion that drew me to Chemical Engineering, I also found in building websites.
 Skills that I had developed from working at a startup, such as first principles thinking and troubleshooting, helped me to write code.

+## Where I Want To Go Next 👨🏽‍💻
+I want to empower the planet and its people through building amazing products.
+My short term goal is to continue building good fundamentals in full stack applications by joining a company with a culture of growth and contribution.

 # 👨🏽‍💻 Professional Highlights:
 <div align="center">